international employment law firm alliance L&E Global

 • Reinstatement is any longer the exclusive recourse in cases of unjustified dismissal.

 • The collective dismissal procedure must be triggered if at least 5 dismissals for economic reasons are issued by a given company with more than 15 employees within a time frame of 120 days.
-Moreover, in this respect, Law 30 December 2021, no. 234, introduced a more complex procedure of prior information and consultation, both at the trade union and political/ministerial level, aimed at “ensuring the preservation of the employment and production fabric” in the event of closure and permanent cessation of production activities entailing at least 50 terminations in the national territory for employers who in the previous year employed an average of at least 250 workers.
+Moreover, in this respect, Law 30 December 2021, no. 234, introduced a more complex procedure of prior information and consultation, both at the trade union and political/ministerial level, aimed at “ensuring the preservation of the employment and production fabric” in the event of closure and permanent cessation of production activities entailing at least 50 terminations in a productive unit/office for employers who in the previous year employed an average of at least 250 workers.

 • Executives must be considered in the calculation that causes the collective dismissal to be triggered.